County Buildings, Wrexham: History

 In 1976–77, North Wales Police, which the Denbighshire Constabulary was absorbed into, relocated to Bodhyfryd police station, 0.6 km to the north-east, leaving the County Buildings vacant.
-Between 1977 and 1996, parts of the building were part of a local art college.
+Both the magistrates and police left by 1979.
+Between 1977 and 1996, parts of the building were part of a local art college, and it also served as a Citizens' Advice Bureau.
+The building also survived the threat of demolition.

-In 1996, following the formation of Wrexham County Borough from Clwyd, the building opened as the Wrexham County Borough Museum and Archives.
+In 1995, Wrexham Maelor Borough Council bought the building for it to be a museum.
+In 1996, following the formation of Wrexham County Borough, absorbing Wrexham Maelor borough from Clwyd, the building opened as the Wrexham County Borough Museum and Archives.

+The building was partly refurbished in the 1990s, with a new wing of the building built to replace a World War II-built structure.
+The wing was called "Satellite" and were to be used to manage and house the museum's on-site collections and a public study room (the "Collections Centre") for online services to reserved collections not displayed to the public.
+The new wing costed £398,500, paid with a Heritage Lottery grant of £299,375 and £99,125 from the council.
+The wing was completed on 15 May 1998.

 The building was refurbished in 2010–11, adding a front extension and now contains the Courtyard Cafe.

-It is proposed that the building host the Football Museum for Wales on the vacant upper parts of the building, and is projected to open in 2024.
-Wrexham was chosen as the location for a national football museum, due to Wrexham's football heritage which includes the founding of the FAW in Wrexham in 1876, and having the oldest Welsh club, as well as oldest football ground in Wales.
+It is proposed that the building host galleries dedicated Welsh football heritage on the vacant upper parts of the building, and is projected to open in 2024.
+Wrexham was chosen as the location for national football galleries, due to Wrexham's football heritage which includes the founding of the FAW in Wrexham in 1876, and having the oldest Welsh club, as well as oldest football ground in Wales.
+By 2026, the building would become home to the new museum containing both galleries dedicated to Wrexham's heritage and to Welsh national football heritage.
+In 2024, the council launched an online vote into two possible names for the new museum, Tŷ Hanes (history house) and Histordy (combining 'history' and stordy from Welsh, meaning 'storehouse').